polettix/Plack-Middleware-ReviseEnv/README.md

        ]
     );

-Although more verbose, this second approach is superior because it allows you to:
+Although more verbose, this last approach with an array reference is important because it allows you to:

 - define the exact order of evaluation for mangling actions;
 - define multiple actions for the same key, possibly at different stages;
-- use keys `mangle` and `app`, if you need them.
+- use keys `manglers` and `app`, if you need them.

-There's a wide range of possible _values_ that you can set associated to a key, which allow you to perform a plethora of operations.
-In
+There's a wide range of possible _values_ that you can set associated to a key:
-particular:

 - **Simple scalar**